djr303/playfinder-test/README.md

 `$ npm test`

-# TODOs:
+# Notes on further work:

-* Routing via search params
+## Caching search results

-* Submit search via route params
+* This could be implemented through a `localStorage` solution with NGRX Effects

-* Search results caching
+## Testing

-* Unit test all components and modules
+* I have unit tested the most complex elements of the application
-  * Strategy for unit testing components in isolation
+* Components could be snapshot tested in isolation from the main application component tree
-* Form validation
+* End to end test could be written to cover the user interactions with the application

-* Single item page
+## Form validation

-* E2E tests
+* The search form at the top of the page could validate the input before submitting the search request